Is Sudan doomed to become 'uninhabitable'?

 A lasting impact

-In order to make a lasting impact against climate change, holistic adaptation and mitigation efforts need to target farmers, pastoralist communities as well as vulnerable groups who are affected by the food insecurity.
+To make a lasting impact against climate change, holistic adaptation and mitigation efforts need to target farmers, pastoralist communities as well as vulnerable groups who are affected by the food insecurity.

 The government released a renewable adaptation plan in July which published agreed strategies to protect Sudanese people -- particularly those in rural communities.